Shakib Looks To Past Glory As Bangladesh Take On West Indies - UrduPoint

 Bangladesh drew their warm-up fixture against a CWI President's XI where they lost Yasir Ali to a back injury, but were lifted by seamer Mustafizur Rahman taking three wickets in six overs to show his readiness to return to the Test scene after 12 months.

-West Indies could be without fast bowler Kemar Roach for the series as he nurses an injury sustained at Surrey in the English county championship.
+West Indies were boosted Wednesday when fast bowler Kemar Roach was added to the squad after recovering from an injury sustained at Surrey in the English county championship.

+Roach has 242 wickets in 72 Tests and is also the leading wicket-taker at the Sir Vivian Richards Stadium with 43 victims.

+His career best figures of 6-48 came against Bangladesh in 2009, while his best figures at the venue are 5-8 which also came against Bangladesh in 2018.

 Bangladesh also have recent success to inspire them, having recorded a stunning triumph over World Test champions New Zealand in Mount Maunganui at the start of the year.